awsdocs/amazon-transcribe-developer-guide/doc_source/transcribe-whatis.md

 You can use Amazon Transcribe with other AWS services to create applications\.
 For example, you can:
 + Translate your audio into another language\.
 Use Amazon Transcribe to convert voice to text, Amazon Translate to translate your text into another language, and Amazon Polly to generate audio from the translated text\.
 + Use Amazon Transcribe to transcribe recordings of customer service calls for analysis\.
 After transcribing a recording, send the transcription to Amazon Comprehend to identify keywords, topics, or sentiments\.
-+ Use Amazon Transcribe to transcribe live broadcasts such as television to provide real\-time subtitles\.
++ Use Amazon Transcribe to transcribe live broadcasts, such as television, to provide real\-time subtitles\.
 Amazon Transcribe might require additional customization—such as using a custom language model or manual transcript correction—for broadcast\-grade applications\.